QuentinRa/blog.quentinra.dev/info/php/theme/sql.md

 Select * FROM users Where username='root' OR 0=0; -- c' AND password='$password';
 ```

-Are you seeing the bypass ? ``0=0`` is true and the `'` make the request end
+Are you seeing the bypass? ``0=0`` is true and the `'` make the request end
 meaning that we added some code into the SQL request.
-The OR make it like
+The OR makes it like
 we could log in without a password since the password check is commented and
 we set ``condition OR true`` so the where is always `true`.